-^{}With respect to a premium holiday, there are state law restrictions on the insurer that must be considered.
-According to Technical Guidance CCIIO 2012-002: "Questions and Answers Regarding the Medical Loss Ratio Regulation," premiums are established and collected in accordance with state law.
-In addition, the terms of the policy or contract, where required, are filed with the applicable state regulatory agency.
-Thus, whether a premium holiday is permissible is a matter of state law.
+\Whether a premium holiday is permissible is a matter of state law.
 If a state allows insurers to provide a premium holiday, and the insurer chooses to do so, the premium holiday must be provided to employers in a non-discriminatory and consistent manner.
-Employers may then pass the premium holiday on to their plan participants.
+Employers may then opt to pass the premium holiday on to their plan participants or pursue other options consistent with the appropriate treatment of plan assets.